 Like our drop-dead looks, battery power fades over time.
-Each phone battery has a set number of cycles – that is, complete charges from 0 – 100% - until the battery starts to degrade.
+Each phone's battery has a set number of cycles – that is, complete charges from 0 – 100% - until the battery starts to degrade.
 The more you use your phone, the more you charge your battery and as such, the more its longevity is eaten into.

-There are one or two things you can do to look after the battery’s lifespan, though.
+There are one or two things you can do to look after your smartphone battery’s lifespan, though.
 While you won’t stop its efficiency decaying over time, you can give it a happy life as you go.
 Confusingly, batteries like to be neither fully charged nor allowed to run to 0%.
 According to ‘Tech Advisor’, keeping your phone charged somewhere between 20% and 90% is optimum.
-If you keep your phone charging once it reaches 100% - for example, leaving it on overnight – then the battery will actually start degrading.
+If you keep your phone charging once it reaches 100% - for example, leaving it on overnight – then the battery may actually start degrading.

 However, beyond that we look to the day-to-day battery drinking habits.
 Even if you have a healthy battery, you may still find yourself reaching for the charger before lunchtime.
 Why this might be depends on how you use your phone, and what’s going on in the background.

 Many of us leave our WiFi and Bluetooth switched on, even when we’re not connected.
 This means that your poor battery is constantly scouring for available networks or devices to connect to, becoming woefully overworked.
-Turn these features off in settings until you actually need to use them.
+Turn these features off in your settings app until you actually need to use them.

 Similar to WiFi and Bluetooth, leaving multiple apps open at the same time will drain your battery, especially if they use location services.
 If you go to close down your apps and realise there’s one still open that you haven’t looked at since last Tuesday, then get into the habit of frequently shutting them down.
 Your battery will thank you!
 As well as closing apps you do not use often, close the ones you do to save battery.

 Your phone may be set to have your apps refreshed in the background.
 This means your phone is constantly refreshing and updating them to ensure you’ve got the most current content as soon as you open your app.
 Switching off this function will reward you with a better battery life – and you’ll only have to wait a few seconds to load the latest content!
 For an iPhone, background app refresh is automatically turned off when in battery saving mode.
-If it is not in battery saving mode, go to settings, then general, and background app refresh will be there.
+If it is not in battery saving mode, go to your phone's settings, then general, and background app refresh will be there.
 You can turn it off for selected apps, or all of them.

 A brighter screen uses more battery, so see if you can dim the lights a bit.
-Alternatively, most Smart phones come with an auto-adjust feature, meaning the display will respond to the light to ensure it’s using just enough for comfortable viewing.
+Alternatively, most smartphones come with an auto-adjust feature, meaning the display will respond to the light to ensure it’s using just enough for comfortable viewing.

 Us humans don’t like being too hot or too cold, and it’s no different for our phones.
 If we’re in a heatwave, don’t leave your phone to catch a tan outside in the direct sun; doing so can cause it to overheat and stop functioning properly, at least until it cools down.
 Repeatedly doing this will harm it, as will allowing it to get too cold – if you’ve ever been for a walk on a wintry morning and found out your battery has died before you can snap a frosty vista, you’ll know what we mean!